 - Imports and exports of products between the EU market and a non-EU country are subject to EU customs regulations and trade agreements concluded between the EU and a third country;

 - The execution in The Netherlands of the envisaged climate policy must fulfil the general legal provisions and standards which have been adopted to comply with the Paris Climate Protection Convention.

 The Ploum lawyers and civil-law notaries are well aware of the EU rules which apply for their legal field of practice or discipline.
-Some have more generic EU Law knowledge and expertise, like Jaap Feenstra, Willem Leppink and Sanne Heestermans.
+Some have more generic EU Law knowledge and expertise, like Jaap Feenstra and Willem Leppink.